tensorfreitas/lunatask-mcp/README.md

 - Use the All Tasks resource to discover available task IDs
 - Task IDs remain consistent across API calls

-#### Task Creation Limits
-- Free LunaTask plans have limits on the number of tasks that can be created
-- When limits are reached, the tool returns a `subscription_required` error
-- Consider upgrading your LunaTask plan if you need to create more tasks

 ##### Rate Limiting
 - The server implements rate limiting to prevent API abuse
 - If you encounter rate limit errors, wait before retrying